zuplo/docs/blog/2023-08-08-open-source-release/index.md

 Zuplo offers in it’s own
 [developer portal](https://zuplo.com/docs/articles/developer-portal) an
-integrated API Key management that your users can use to self-serve.
-Even though the great API docs and out-of-the-box API Key self-serving solution is enough for most of our customers, some of our customers prefer to integrate their API experiences into their own Dev Console.
+integrated API Key management that your users can use to self-serve API keys to use with your API.
+Altought this is enough for most of our customers, some of our users prefer to integrate their API experiences into their own Dev Console.

 Our newest open-source component will help you shape your own API experience while leveraging all of the other Zuplo features.
 The component (which is